 21. Handyman’s Hardware Assortment.
 Assortment of screws, nuts and bolts, wire, nails, etc. Store in clear jars with lids or in original packages.

 26. Shoe Laces.
-Many people have shoes that are still wearable and need shoe laces.
+Extra sets for your various shoes and boots.
 Shoe laces are also good for tying off material with other purposes.

 28. Blankets, sheets, pillows, pillow cases.
-Just because you are in emergency does not mean you have to live like a refuge.
+Just because you are in emergency does not mean you have to live like a refugee.

 29. Towels.
 All sizes from hand to bath.
 You will be very grateful to be able to dry yourself off with something you are use to.